Turning Mistakes Into Treasures

 On Friday I shared a few sneak peeks at a 19th century Regency gown I had recently made.
 Over and over the one thing that people said that they loved the most was the six button back.
 I’m gonna share a secret.
 Those buttons cover a HUGE mistake.

 This is what the back of the gown should look like.
 Three buttons.

 Three.
 Not six.

 You see I have a problem with my own body image.
 It goes back years.
 I struggle with thinking that I am bigger than I actually am.
 Can anyone relate?
-So even though I measured myself, when it came time to cut the pattern out I said “No way is the pattern going to fit me.”
+So even though I measured myself, when it came time to cut the pattern out I said: “No way is this going to fit me.”
 So I went up two sizes.
 Two.
 Then I sewed for several hours.
-On the second day of sewing I began attaching the bodice to skirt.
+On the second day of sewing, I began attaching the bodice to skirt.
 I took it off the mannequin because it wasn’t fitting.

 I carefully, pins and all, put the dress on my self.
 It was huge!
 Sigh.
 Any good seamstress knows that at this point it was too late.
 So I just kept sewing.

 One of the last steps was to add the button closure.
 I stopped.
 If I moved the buttons several inches over the dress would fit.
 But the back of the dress would look horribly lopsided.

 I considered doing this and then photographing the dress from the front and side only.